lonycell/grafana.v7/contribute/style-guides/e2e.md

 # End to end test framework

-Grafana Labs uses a minimal home grown solution built on top of Cypress for our end to end (e2e) tests.
+ThingSPIN Labs uses a minimal home grown solution built on top of Cypress for our end to end (e2e) tests.

 ## Commands